-Eddleston Primary lies to the East of the beautiful Village of Eddleston, located at the end of Burnside Road.
+Eddleston Primary lies to the East of the beautiful rural Village of Eddleston, located at the end of Burnside Road.
 We moved to our current school location in April 1992, where the school building faces South and commands outstanding and very picturesque views of the rolling Tweeddale hills.

 Entrance to the school for our infant pupils is through a separate entrance to the right hand side of the school building.
 Our junior and senior pupils enter and exit the school building through the main Reception Hall.